 It goes without saying that no PC is without its unique quirks, whether it is prebuilt or one that you have personally customized.
 However, it’s important to state that, on average, the prebuilt PC will require less work once you own it.

 A prebuilt computer is the best option for people who aren’t too interested in the nitty-gritty part of the PC-building process.
-It’s also safer as there is virtually no chance of you inadvertently damaging any of the PC components inside the case.
+It’s also more secure as there is virtually no chance of you inadvertently damaging any of the PC components inside the case.

-The best part of buying a PC from the store is that all the parts are compatible, and you will be able to plug everything in and use it for whatever purpose you wish, whether it is playing video games or professional work.
+The best part of buying a PC from the store is that all the parts are compatible, and you will be able to plug everything in and use it for whatever purpose you desire, whether it is playing video games or occupational work.

 There’s also something important to note here.
 Sometimes, the prebuilt PC won’t be as optimized as you would like it to be.
 This is understandable, as all PC parts are sold with their default settings, but the good news is that you should be able to overclock the components to your liking.

-Naturally, this is not without its risks, but if you’re careful, you shouldn’t have too much trouble getting the best from your prebuilt PC.
+Naturally, this is not without its hazards, but if you’re cautious, you shouldn’t have too much trouble getting the best from your prebuilt PC.

 The biggest advantage of a prebuilt PC is the price.
 It’s great to find a PC that’s already put together and has all the same components as you would include in a custom PC, but when you consider that a prebuilt one is actually cheaper, the decision becomes a no-brainer for many people.